Unique Device Identifier (UDI) Final Rule

 I understand there are implementation deadlines; what are they?

 There are several deadlines related to this new regulation based on device Class.
-For example, Class III devices, Stand-Alone Software, and devices licensed under the PHS Act must be “compliant” and have a UDI on its package label, and information submitted to the Global UDI Database (GUDID) by September 24, 2014.
+For example, Class III devices, Stand-Alone Software, and devices licensed under the PHS Act must be “compliant” and have a UDI on their package label, and information must be submitted to the Global UDI Database (GUDID) by September 24, 2014.
 There is an opportunity to file for a 1-year extension for these classes of devices under §801.55.
 The deadline for filing this extension is June 23, 2014.

 Other implementation deadlines are (includes submitting data to GUDID):